 So when Amazon said they would publish my book at no charge, and I could put it up and sell it on Amazon without any deaths involved, I jumped at the chance…and became an Indie author.
 No agent needed.

 Interviewer: What are you working on at the moment / next?

 Sheron: I get my best inspiration around 3:00 a.m.
 Yes, a.m.
 It is hard to find pen and paper, or now, my iPad at that hour.
 I also get great ideas in the shower.
 But the hair dryer seems to blow away all the really great ones by the time I grab my Ipad.
-My second book, A Dangerous Talent for Time was called RiddleQuest for a long time because it has a fun worldwide search for pieces of a riddle.
+My second book, A Dangerous Talent for Time was called RiddleQuest for a long time because it tells of a fun worldwide search for pieces of a riddle.
 It has a YA flavor with lots of action.
-Then Google came along ,and I discovered that someone else had already used the title.
+Then Google came along, and I discovered that someone else had the title.
 Sometimes technology makes me cry.

 Interviewer: Yes, I know the feeling.